flsinternationaldev/fls-international/src/netlify-content/pages/dynamic/programs/specialty-tours/discover-california-summer.md

 features: |-
   * 18 lessons of English per week
   * 20 students or fewer per class
-accommodations: |-
+accommodations: >-
-  * Twin room accommodation in carefully selected American families
+  * Twin room accommodation with carefully selected American families

-  * Half board
+  * Includes two meals on weekdays, brunch on Saturdays and brunch & dinner on Sundays
 ---